We would love to chat, about StratOp, LifePlan, and our Certifications. We are here to help.

 We have a network of over 400 Facilitators around the U.S. and beyond.
 These Facilitators have helped thousands of people live lives with purpose and joy, and have helped thousands of teams grow and succeed.

 David is the President of the Paterson Center.
 Prior to taking the lead at Paterson, David was the General Manager of a utility company.
-He also has experience working with a Private Equity firm in New York City, has done policy analysis at the Brookings Institution in Washington, D.C., and had a stint teaching at Eton College in England.
-Having grown up close to Manchester, England, David received his Bachelor’s degree from Oxford University, and his Master’s Degree in Management from Yale University.
-David completed his LifePlan with Pete Richardson in 2013, and was hired to serve as President in January, 2014.
-He has been married to his sweetheart, JoEllen, since 2011, and they have a little boy, Cooper.
+He also has experience working with a Private Equity firm in New York, has done policy work at the Brookings Institution in Washington, D.C., and taught at Eton College in England.
+Having grown up close to Manchester, England, David received his Bachelor’s degree from Oxford, and his Master’s Degree in Management from Yale.
+David completed his LifePlan with Pete Richardson in 2013, and has served as President since January, 2014.
+He has been married to his sweetheart, JoEllen, since 2011, and they have two little boys, Cooper and Ash.
 They live in beautiful Fort Collins, CO.

 Pete is a Partner and Lead Trainer at the Paterson Center and a Facilitator of both StratOps and LifePlans.
 Pete completed his LifePlan with Tom Paterson in 1994, and was trained by Tom to start Facilitating LifePlans in 1995.
 Over the last 20 years, he has guided over 750 people through the LifePlan process.
 Pete has taken hundreds of organizations through the StratOp process, most notably Otterbox, who have used StratOps to grow from $4MM in Revenue to $1.4BN.
 In 1991, Pete was the 5th employee hired at Promise Keepers, and stayed with the company until 2000, serving as VP of Communications and Creative Services.
 He then spent 2 years at Yates & Yates, LLC, a law firm and literary agency, where he worked with top-selling authors to develop their content and publishing plans.
 Pete received his Bachelors degree (Phi Beta Kappa) from Colorado College and his Masters Degree from Denver Seminary (M.Div.).
 He has been married to his best friend, Janet, since 1985, and they have two children, Jordan and Pearce.
 Pete and Janet live in Louisville, CO.